antariandel/daqhats_dev/README.md

 ```

 ## Support/Feedback
-The **daqhats** package is supported by MCC.
+The **daqhats** library is supported by MCC.
 Contact technical support through our [support page](https://www.mccdaq.com/support/support_form.aspx).

 ## Documentation
-Documentation for the daqhats package is available at https://nwright98.github.io/daqhats/ (*replace with mccdaq/daqhats link when available*).
+Documentation for the daqhats library is available at https://nwright98.github.io/daqhats/ (*replace with mccdaq/daqhats link when available*).